thosgood/this-weeks-finds/markdown/151-200/week195.md

 x R. To make N into a G2 manifold, we need a nonzero covariantly constant spinor field on N.

-But as we\'ve seen, spinors in 6 dimensions are secretly the same as spinors in 7 dimensions.
+But as we've seen, spinors in 6 dimensions are secretly the same as spinors in 7 dimensions.
 So, it suffices to have a nonzero covariantly constant spinor field on O.